NFL News: Lamar Jackson To The Baltimore Ravens Was A Big Mistake, Jason Whitlock Claims

 In the countdown to the 2018 National Football League Draft, a controversy emerged when some NFL sources claimed that Lamar Jackson would have more success in the pro game as a wide receiver rather than a quarterback.

-As the Inquisitr has noted, questions focused whether the NCAA star could make a smooth transition to the NFL after a standout college career.
+As the Inquisitr has noted, questions focused on whether the NCAA star could make a smooth transition to the NFL after a standout college career.

 For one thing, running quarterbacks are generally in more danger of injury and miss more playing time than conventional pocket passers who receive additional protection from linemen.